Skip to main content

 Deprecation Timeline

-The v1 API will continue to be supported, but all new features will be added to v2 first.
-We recommend migrating to v2 as soon as possible to take advantage of improvements and new functionality.
+The v1 API is no longer supported and any new features or functionality will be added to v2 only.
+As such, developers must migrate to v2 to take continue getting webhook events and take advantage of future improvements and functionality.